Data in the Cloud– Are you Still Relying on Cloud DLP to watch your back?

 A policy-based approach also relies on being able to scan documents and look into their contents before making a yes/no decision.
 If the document is an unsupported type that the DLP solution can’t scan, then the administrator is stuck with a choice of having to allow/disallow all such documents.
 Also, for a geographically spread out organization – and data privacy laws can differ widely by country and location – DLP policy only gets increasingly complex.

 A Better way than DLP or Cloud DLP

 My submission here is:

-- DLP is exclusionary in nature – when something doesn’t satisfy the policy, it is simply prevented from going out to the cloud.
+- DLP is exclusionary in nature – when something doesn’t satisfy the DLP policy, it is simply prevented from going out to the cloud.
 It disrupts business.